Workers' compensation

 What is workers' compensation?

-Workers' compensation is a mandatory insurance for employees who are injured or get sick at or because of their work.
+Workers' compensation is an insurance for employees who get injured or sick, either at work or because of their work.

-Employers in Australia are required by law to take out this insurance to cover their workers.
+Employers in Australia are required by law to have workers' compensation to cover their employees.

 There are different workers' compensation schemes in Australia.
-There is a scheme for each state and territory and 3 Commonwealth schemes.
-They have different laws and may be different in the way they work.
+There is a scheme for each state and territory as well as 3 Commonwealth schemes.
+Each workers' compensation scheme has slightly different laws and works differently.

 What does workers' compensation cover?

-- cover some of your wages while you are off work
+- some of your wages while you are off work recovering

-- lump-sum payment if you are permanently impaired, such as due to a spinal cord injury
+- a lump-sum payment if you are permanently impaired, such as due to a spinal cord injury

-- death or funeral benefits if you die as a result of a work-related injury or illness
+- death or funeral benefits if you die because of a work-related injury or illness

 - education and training